Frequently Asked Questions

 Q: Should I prepare for the writing sample section?
 A: No. I doubt anyone ever even reads it.
 Write something comprehensible and you're fine.

-Q: Should I ever cancel my score?
+Q: Should I ever cancel my LSAT score?
 A: Unless you're gunning for McGill, the U of Alberta or another school that averages scores, then there's never a good reason to cancel a score.
-This is why it pays to know the differences amongst the schools in their admissions criteria.
+All other Canadian schools will consider your highest score.